Deepmynd-Technologies-Ltd/swift_web/README.md

 ```

 This will launch the application in your default web browser.
 The development server will automatically reload the app if you make any changes to the source code.

+## Launch Screen Assets

+You can customize the launch screen with your own desired assets by replacing the image files in the `public/assets/launch` directory.

+You can also do it by opening your preferred code editor, selecting the `public/assets/launch` directory, and dropping in the desired images.

 ## Contributing